 Part of this had to do with most of the small towns along the Oregon Coast like Seaside, Cannon Beach, and Lincoln City having Highway 101 going right through them.

-Being off the highway, Manzanita has the benefit of easy access to this popular 363-mile scenic coastal drive as well as being out of the traffic it produces.
+Being off the highway, Manzanita has the benefit of easy access to this popular coastal drive, as well as being out of the traffic it produces.
 Which, for a small-town lover like me, makes it an ideal choice for a beach getaway.

 While the population of Manzanita is around 656, it is not lacking in leisurely things to do.

 Manzanita Beach offers 7-miles of sand to stroll, the downtown is easily walkable with shops, eateries, wineries, and bars.